 Let’s look at how.

-For segmentation, let’s say that you wanted to send a campaign to a very specific group of people — travel industry CMOs in Louisiana, who work at companies with at least 250 employees.
+For segmentation, let’s say you wanted to send a campaign to a specific group of people — travel industry CMOs in Louisiana, who work at companies with at least 250 employees.

 Creating that segmented list requires multiple data points for each prospect — industry (travel), job title (CMO), state (Louisiana), and employee numbers (250+).

 Segmenting down that far allows you to speak very specifically to each individual prospect.